AshOnDiscord/jiag-notes-v5-2024/School/AmLit/Jigged Midterm 2.md

 - Jealous = Tom felt threatened by Gatsby’s wealth and the fact that he is popular and successful, which is why he led a full investigation to knock him down (assert dominance)

 Jordan:
+- Just like how Tom represents the old and Gatsby the new in the financial sense, Daisy and Jordan represent the old and new in women.
+Daisy represents the traditional wife that is fantasized and idolized by men, Jordan (or at least her mask) instead represents the independent strong headed woman of the Roaring 20s.
+This more or less seems to part of the reason why Daisy has always been so sought after while Jordan, being famous and also in high social ranking, is not so sought after (and most of those who do seem to be more so due to her fame).

 Olive Kitteridge